OhanAhmad/White_Knowledge_Erasure_Dataset_WKED/README.md

 3. Verification: Grounding corrections in external scholarly/archival sources.

 [!IMPORTANT]
-BKED is a catalog of errors.
+WKED is a catalog of errors.
 Do not use this dataset as a factual historical source.
 Always refer to the verification_source column or primary archives.

 **Full details on sampling, preprocessing, and QA are available in `docs/methodology.md.`**